-Okta Workflows Tutorial: Notify When a User Is Suspended
+Okta Workflows Tutorial: Notify When A User Is Suspended

 Okta Workflows is a no-code platform for automating identity processes.